OpenInternet/System_Administrator_Guide_Text/en/best_practices/service_level_agreement/index.md

 Keep "end-of-life" [(example)](https://www.google.com/chrome/devices/eol.html) considerations in mind when choosing services or products.

-#### 5.6 Is Compensation Capped? ####
+#### 5.6 Compensation Cap ####

 Most service level agreements cap account credits at a certain level.
 Make sure you’re happy with this.
 If not, consider negotiating a clause to say you can end the contract if the provider hits the cap.

-#### 5.7 When Is Support Available? ####
+#### 5.7 Support Availability ####

 Many SLA support conditions only apply during the normal work day.
 You may have to pay more for 24/7 coverage.
 Consider your organization's needs to ensure you have the level of support that is needed by your IT service providers.

-#### 5.8 What Are Your Obligations? ####
+#### 5.8 Your Obligations ####

 You’ll need to keep up your side of the bargain for the SLA to apply, too.
 Be clear on what you can and can’t do.
 For instance, you may not be permitted to install unapproved software on company computers.

 #### 5.9 Emergency Contact Information ####

 Ensure you have a list of phone numbers for your service providers to contact during an emergency.
-It may be prudent to create an internal communication plan to ensure key stakeholders within your organization, including staff on the road, are aware of downtime and have a way to reach you during an emergency.
+It may be prudent to create an internal communication plan to ensure key stakeholders within your organization, including staff on the road, are aware of downtime and have a way to reach you during an emergency.And as mentioned above, as part of your emergency response plan, you might want to clarify in the SLA alternative methods for reaching the ISP when service to the office network is completely down and where applicable, discuss secure means of communication.

 #### 5.10 Data Retention and Access Policies Vis-à-Vis Restrictions Based on Local Laws ####